kevinburke/telapi-python/docs/index.rst

 Getting Started
 ================

 The :doc:`/getting-started` will get you up and running in a few quick minutes.
-This guide assumes you understand the core concepts of Telapi.
+This guide assumes you understand the core concepts of telapi_helper.
 If you've never used Telapi before, don't fret!
-Just read `about how Telapi works <http://www.telapi.com/api/>`_ and then jump in.
+Just read `about how Telapi works <http://www.telapi_helper.com/api/>`_ and then jump in.

 .. _user-guide: